 - request a restriction on certain uses and disclosures of your information as provided by 45 C.F.R. §164.522; however, the organizations noted above are not required to agree to a requested restriction.
 Where you have paid for your services out of pocket in full, at your request, we will not share information about those services with a health plan for purposes of payment or health care operations.
 "Health plan" means an organization that pays for your medical care;

 - opt-out of our HIEs if you do not wish to allow providers involved in your health care to electronically share your health information with one another as necessary and as otherwise permitted by law.
-In order to opt-out, you must submit a Health Information Exchange Opt-Out form or a written statement informing us of your HIE opt-out request; upon receipt of your request, your health information will continue to be used and disclosed in accordance with this HIPAA Notice of Privacy Practices and the law, but will no longer be available electronically to otherwise authorized providers through our HIE(s).
+In order to opt-out, you must submit a Health Information Exchange Opt-Out form.
+Upon receipt of your request, your health information will continue to be used and disclosed in accordance with this HIPAA Notice of Privacy Practices and the law, but will no longer be available electronically to otherwise authorized providers through our HIE(s).

 - obtain a paper copy of the notice of information practices upon request;